Watts-Lab/deliberation-assets/projects/volvovsky_reputation/README.md

 The number of rounds in the game is randomly selected by a computer.

-# June 25
+# July 25

 Where are we:

 - Created simple images
-- ddecided and mocked up templates for the observer stages
+- Decided and mocked up templates for the observer stages

 Need to do:

 - markdown files for each other buyer stage with quoted names
 - markdown files for success and failure with decisions to hire agent
 - instantiate templates with the right recallIndexes and build up the exit sequences.

+# July 31

+where we are:

+- implemented most of the interventions and manipulation

+Need to do:

+- post-decision debrief
+- debug